-The temperance movement had long been strong in Kentucky.
-Residents expected that prohibiting alcohol would lead to improved health, lower crime, and decreased violence.
-That it would cause higher morality, stronger families, more prosperity, and a better future for young people.
+The temperance movement had long been strong in the state.
+People expected that prohibiting alcohol would lead to improved health.
+To lower crime.
+And to decreased violence.
+That it would cause higher morality.
+Stronger families.
+More prosperity.
+And a better future for young people.

-Many people in Kentucky weren’t going to let their freedom to drink be denied.
-Prohibition failed to deliver its promised benefits.
-In fact, it made things worse.
+But many residents weren’t going to let their freedom to drink be denied.
+Prohibition failed to deliver its promises.
+In fact, it made things much worse.

-Terrain and rurality combined to make the state an ideal place to make moonshine.
+Terrain and rural nature combined to make the state an ideal place to make moonshine.
 Bootleggers could easily make a lot of untaxed money quickly.
 They would bribe police, sheriffs and Probation Bureau officers.
 That was simply a cost of doing business.

 Widespread corruption lowered respect for Prohibition.
-The decline in public morality that Prohibition caused created a deep lack of respect for law.
-It became fashionable to flaunt Prohibition, especially among young people.
+It caused a decline in public morality.
+In turn, that caused a deep lack of respect for law.
+It became the fashion to flaunt law.
+This was clear among young people.

-Prohibition also led to the undesirable pattern of infrequent but very heavy drinking.
-People didn’t go to a speakeasy to have a leisurely drink with a meal.
-They went to guzzle alcohol while they could.
+Prohibition also led to a bad pattern drinking.
+It was not hrequent but very heavy drinking.
+People didn’t go to a speakeasy to have a beer.
+They went to get drunk.

 This led some drinkers to switch to hair tonic, sterno or drugs.
-They would have been unlikely to use these in the absence of Prohibition.
+Prohibition caused these actions.

 Prohibition also denied the state tax revenues from alcohol.
 This was at the very time it was causing increases in crime.
 This led to steeply higher criminal justice costs.
 That burdened tax-payers.

-Widespread crime and other problems caused by Prohibition in Kentucky and elsewhere became increasingly obvious.
-More and more residents decided that the alleged cure was much worse than the disease.
+Widespread crime and other problems caused by Prohibition in Kentucky and elsewhere.
+These became very obvious.
+More and more residents decided that the hoped cure was much worse than the disease.

-Appleton, T. “Like Banquo’s Ghost.”
-The Emergence of the Prohibition Issue in Kentucky Politics.
-U Kentucky, 1981.
+- Appleton, T. The Emergence of the Prohid Issue in KY Politics.

-Coker, J. Liquor in the Land of the Lost Cause.
-Lexington: U Press of Kentucky, 2007.
+- Coker, J. Liquor in the Land of the Lost Cause.

-Leonard, E. and Hammer, M. The Moonshine War.
-Prince Frederick, MD: Recorded Books, 1996.
+- Leonard, E. and Hammer, M. The Moonshine War.

-Yater, G. Flappers, Prohibition, and all that Jazz.
+- Yater, G. Flappers, Prohib, and all that Jazz.
 Louisville Remembers the Twenties.
-Louisville: Museum Hist Sci, 1984.